neopragma/java-legacy/notes/notes-separate-concerns.md

 ## Next smell

 There is near-duplicate code to handle English and Spanish applicant names.
-[Next: Repetitious code](notes-dry-1.md).
+[Next: Hard-coded internationalization](notes-internationalization.md).